ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 The Open Source Organization recognized this point before us and set Open Source Document Project years ago [#]_ [#]_ [#]_ [#]_ [#]_.
 Open Source grows up and becomes a giant software infrastructure with the forces of company [#]_  [#]_, school research team and countless talent engineers passion.
 It terminated the situation of everyone trying to re-invent wheels during 10 years ago.
 Extend your software from the re-usable source code is the right way.
 Of course you should consider an open source license if you are working with business.
 Actually anyone can contribute back to open source through the learning process.
-We write this book through the process of learning llvm backend and contribute back to llvm open source project.
+This book is written through the process of learning llvm backend and contribute back to llvm open source project.
 We think this book cannot exists in traditional paper book form since only few number of readers interested in study llvm backend even